Ankit2527/Ankit2527.github.io/_pages/cv.md

 Education
 ======
+* MSc. in Artificial Intelligence, University of Amsterdam, (expected 2023)
 * BTech. in Electronics and Communication Engineering, National Institute of Technology Tiruchirappalli, 2021
-* MSc. in Artificial Intelligence, University of Amsterdam, enrolled 2021

 Work experience
 ======